Feel like crap. Feel like one big fat spoiled brat.

 Thus far at chapter three, the main characters have been introduced and placed in context.
 I love how Trollope links every mention of them through overlapping scenes.
 Edie, whom I absolutely have a connection with, is pining the absence of her youngest son who recently left home to live with his girlfriend.
 Barely a few paragraphs into the chapter, and it feels like I know her, deeply inside my bones.

-book will not only be an entertaining read, but a soul-searching journey for me as well.
+I have a reckoning this book will not only be an entertaining read, but a soul-searching journey for me as well.

 Saturday, October 07, 2006